illinois-cs241/illinois-cs241.github.io/_docs/malloc.md

 }
 ```

 This is a "correct" way to implement `free()`.
 However, the obvious drawback with our implementation is that we can't reuse memory after we are done with it.
-Also, we have yet to implement `realloc()` and `calloc()`.
-Finally, we also have to check for errors when we call [`sbrk()`](http://linux.die.net/man/2/sbrk).
+Also, we have not checked for errors when we call `sbrk()`, and we have not implemented `realloc()` or `calloc()`.

 Despite all of this, this is still a "working" implementation of `malloc()`.
-So the job of `malloc()` is not really to allocate memory, it is to keep track of the memory we've allocated so that we can reuse it.
-You will use methods that you've learned in class and practiced in the mini-valgrind lab to do this.
+So, the job of `malloc()` is not really to allocate memory, but to keep track of the memory we've allocated so that we can reuse it.
+You will use methods that you've learned in class and practiced in the Mini Valgrind lab to do this.

 ## Testing Your Code

-In order to test your solution against the testers, run `./mcontest` with the tester you want.
+In order to run your solution on the testers, run `./mcontest` with the tester you want.
 You MUST do this or your code will be run with the glibc implementation!

 Example: